Aliz-f/Dice/Game_Dice_v4/Readme.txt

+1 dice
-1 dice with input from user
+input end points of the game from user